open-feature/spec/glossary.md

 Flags represent a single pivot point of logic.
 Flags have a type, like `string`, `boolean`, `json`, etc. Examples: `redesign_enabled` or `header-order`

 ### Variant
-A variant the name for a unique value for a flag.
+A variant is a space-constrained identifier for values.
+This allows us to reference these values without having to include all of the data (which may be quite large).
+We may use some hash of the values themselves or a string name.
 So for the `header-order` flag, we may have variants like `reverse`, `wonky` or `standard`.

 ### Values
 Individual variants have values associated with them.
 These values adhere to the flag's type.
 For the `header-order` variants, we may have values like: